dimon-k/rovers_mars/README.md

-Hello!

-Please provide a solution in code for the problem below.
-If you have any question please create an Issue in the repository.

 ## Coding Problem ##

 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.